 Trio Volant are delighted to announce that they were awarded the Dorothy Parkinson Memorial Award for Young British Musicians 2017 and as a result gave a performance at the Harrogate International Music Festival in July.
 Other performances in 2017 included recitals for " Friends of Buxton" at the Buxton Festival as well as The Heron Theatre, Friends of Northern Chamber Orchestra.

 In February 2018 Trio Volant appeared at the Lincoln International Chamber Music Festival performing a variety of music including the world premiere of "Return of the St Louis".
 This exciting new piece of music was written, especially for the Trio, by Anthony Gilbert who was previously Head of Composition and Contemporary Music at the Royal Northern College of Music in Manchester.
 Trio Volant were delighted that Anthony was able to be present at the premiere of this exciting new composition.
-"Return of the St Louis" will be played again by the Trio at the Festival of Music by Anthony Gilbert and Adam Gorb to be held at the Royal Northern College of Music on the 21st June 2018.
+"Return of the St Louis" was played again by the Trio at the Festival of Music by Anthony Gilbert and Adam Gorb held at the Royal Northern College of Music on the 21st June 2018.

 Trio Volant are delighted to announce that they are